Below is a copy of Governors agreed admissions form for 2016/17.

 In line with Paragraph 2.2 of the KCC admissions appeals code:

-- National offer day this year is 18th April 2017
+- National offer day this year is TBC

 The Governing Body intends to admit 60 Reception pupils during the academic year.
 We anticipate all children starting in our Reception classes in September 2017.
 However, younger children may not initially be offered a full time placement.
 The closing date for applications and letters offering places will follow the dates laid down by Kent County Council.